-- The tax deferral to earning business or professional income through a corporation, as measured by the difference between the corporate and personal tax rates on ABI, and - The net tax savings/(cost) associated with earning business or professional income through a corporation and distributing the corporate after-tax income as an eligible or non-eligible dividend, compared to earning the business or professional income personally. - $5.
-The table \ reflects \ tax \ rates \ in \ effect \ and \ federal \ or \ provincial/territorial \ changes \ announced \ up \ to \ January \ 1, \ 2024.$ - 6.
-The corporate tax rate applicable to ABI qualifying for the Small Business Deduction can only be applied to income up to the "business limit" for a taxation year.
-The "business limit" must be shared amongst CCPCs that are "associated" for income tax purposes.
+- 1. The tax deferral to earning business or professional income through a corporation, as measured by the difference between the corporate and personal tax rates on ABI, and - 2.
+The net tax savings/(cost) associated with earning business or professional income through a corporation and distributing the corporate after-tax income as an eligible or non-eligible dividend, compared to earning the business or professional income personally.

+5. The table reflects tax rates in effect and federal or provincial/territorial changes announced up to January 1, 2024.

+6. The corporate tax rate applicable to ABI qualifying for the Small Business Deduction can only be applied to income up to the "business limit" must be shared amongst CCPCs that are "associated" for income tax purposes.
 The available "business limit" for an associated group can be reduced in certain circumstances, including where certain investment income within the associated group exceeds \$50,000.
 A description of these rules is beyond the scope of this reference card.

 The information contained herein has been provided for information purposes only.
 The information does not provide financial, legal, tax or investment advice.
-Wellington-Altus Financial Inc. (Wellington-Altus) is the parent company to Wellington-Altus Private Wealth Inc. (WAPW), Wellington-Altus Private Counsel Inc. (WAPC), Wellington-Altus Insurance Inc. (WAII), Wellington-Altus Group Solutions Inc. (WAGS), and Wellington-Altus USA.
-Wellington-Altus (WA) does not guarantee the accuracy or completeness of the information contained herein. ©2024, Wellington-Altus Private Wealth Inc., Wellington-Altus Private Counsel Inc., Wellington-Altus Insurance Inc, Wellington-Altus Group Solutions Inc., and Wellington-Altus USA.
-ALL RIGHTS RESERVED.
-NO USE OR REPRODUCTION WITHOUT PERMISSION. www.wellington-altus.ca.
+Wellington-Altus Financial Inc. (Wellington-Altus) is the parent company to Wellington-Altus Private Wealth Inc. (WAPW), Wellington-Altus Private Counsel Inc. (WAPC), Wellington-Altus Insurance Inc. (WAI), Wellington-Altus Group Solutions Inc. (WAGS), and Wellington-Altus USA.
+Wellington-Altus (WA) does not guarantee the accuracy or completeness of the information contained herein. ©2024, Wellington-Altus Group Solutions Inc., Wellington-Altus Insurance Inc, Wellington-Altus Private Counsel Inc., Wellington-Altus Insurance Inc, Wellington-Altus Solutions Inc., Wellington-Altus Solutions Inc.,